tsolawoyin/Language.js/for-loops.md

 4) initialize a and set its value to 1

-5) initialize b and set its value to 2
+5) initialize b and set its value to 10

+6) initialize c and set its value to 4

-6) print out the result of their sum to the console
+6) print out the result of *the sum of a and b minus c* to the console

-7) after getting to the end, computer adds 1 to i, now i = 1.
+7) after getting to the end, 1 is added to i, now i = 1.

 8) And repeat the process again and again until the condition is false